hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-rfcs.md

             </td>
             <td>
-                My proposal to deal with the issues that arise with credential attachments such as pdfs and images.
+                My proposal to deal with the issues that arise with credential attachments such as pdfs and images in combination with verifiable credentials.

 ﻿Signed-off-by: Berend Sliedrecht <berend@animo.id>